arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 Handling any of these file types will cause thumbnails and previews to be generated twice, causing unwanted resource utilisation.
 Database entries of prior processing results will be over-written with the data of the most recent processing event.

-The call to `PillowThumbnail.handles` will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.
+The call to `CoreImageThumbnail.handles` will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.

 The converter used to generate thumbnails is controlled by the apconfig setting `arcapix.search.proxies.image_converters`